Number0ne/Completed-AI-Coding-Challenge/README.md

 To handle the case where an exchange rate is too old I put a check where if the minFxDate is less than 7 days ago then it isn't used for the forex calculation.
 This is a good balance of failure proofing and also some leeway for the clients using the system.
 The variable is Exchange_Rate_Leeway

+## -- NEW ADDITION -- ##

+I removed the registered providers and added them into a specific json file. this file can be edited at any time and added to the directory of the program.
+I also registered the service with dependency injection to make it accessible to any class that needs it.
+This way the program is more modular than ever.

 # Database

 I plan on adding a database to this application using EF but let me hand in my application first so at least I get the process kick started while I work on this.
 Overall it has been great working on this and a little jolt my brain needed.